 You may be comfortable using the same password on all websites, but know that hackers are comfortable with your decision to do so as well.
 Here are some ideas to better manage your usernames and passwords.

 - Use secure passwords.
 I like to use secure password generator and then add my own twist to it.
-I end up with a secure password that I keep track of using a password manager (e.g. Keepass, Lastpass).
+I end up with a secure password that I keep track of using a password manager (e.g. Keepass, Bitwarden).

 - Add a password or pin number to all bank account transactions.
 It takes an instant, but without it, it may make it difficult for bad guys to access your accounts.
 And, of course, change these from time to time.

 If you are carrying a paper notebook with all your usernames and passwords, you’ve set yourself up for disaster.
 If you are trying to remember them and using cues from your life (e.g. middle name, birthdays, pet’s name), be aware that these are easy to get.
+Get Bitwarden and access your confidential data on the go.

 Tip #5 – Encrypt confidential data.